revdotcom/revspeech-api-docs/source/index.rst

   {"id":"2028247","created_on":"2018-09-15T05:14:38.13","name":"sample.mp3","metadata":"This is a sample submit jobs option for multipart","status":"in_progress"}

 This id (in this case 2028247) will allow you to retrieve your transcript.
-To **retrieve your transcript** from Revspeech run:
+To **retrieve your transcript** from RevSpeech run:

 .. code:: javascript